brlin-tw/git-cola-snap/README.md

 - [x] Convert the snap to `strict` confinement, or `classic` confinement if it qualifies
 - [x] Publish the confined snap in the Snap store beta channel
 - [x] Update the install instructions in `snap/README.md`
-- [ ] Post a call for testing on the [Snapcraft Forum](https://forum.snapcraft.io) - [link]()
+- [x] Post a call for testing on the [Snapcraft Forum](https://forum.snapcraft.io) - [link](https://forum.snapcraft.io/t/call-for-testing-git-cola-the-highly-caffeinated-git-gui/6295)
-- [ ] Ask a [Snapcrafters admin](https://github.com/orgs/snapcrafters/people?query=%20role%3Aowner) to fork your repo into github.com/snapcrafters, transfer the snap name from you to snapcrafters, and configure the repo for automatic publishing into edge on commit
+- [ ] (SKIPPED, already working with upstream)Ask a [Snapcrafters admin](https://github.com/orgs/snapcrafters/people?query=%20role%3Aowner) to fork your repo into github.com/snapcrafters, transfer the snap name from you to snapcrafters, and configure the repo for automatic publishing into edge on commit
 - [x] Add the provided Snapcraft build badge to `snap/README.md`
 - [ ] Publish the snap in the Snap store stable channel
 - [ ] Update the install instructions in `snap/README.md`